geshan/geshan.github.com/posts/2024-02-27-docker-compose-depends-on.md

 description: "Learn how to use docker compose depend_on proprely to start the dependent service first, make it healthy then only start the main container"
 keywords: docker compose depends on, docker compose depends_on, docker-compose depends on, docker-compoes depends_on
 ---
 Docker Compose is a powerful tool that allows you to define and run multi-container Docker applications.
 It simplifies the process of managing and orchestrating multiple containers, making it a popular choice for development and testing environments.
 One of the key features of Docker Compose is the `depends_on` option, which allows you to specify dependencies between services.
 In this beginner's guide, you will explore how to use `depends_on` effectively, ensuring your services start up in the correct order and function seamlessly.
-Let’s get started!!
+Let’s get started!

 <!-- more -->